PandorasFox/NeonWhite-PuppyPowerTools/README.md

+# In this fork I am working on creating Collider (hitbox) visibility settings.

 # Puppy Powertools

 This mod aims to just be a speedrunning mod with some minor Quality of Life features that are allowed for use in speedrun submissions.